 - Entries must be written entirely during the allotted time; no source code — printed or on any form of computer-readable media — may be used (although sample source code printed inside standard and acceptable reference materials is allowed).
 General background research ahead of time is allowed, but no actual code should be written (not even handwritten).

 - Your project cannot rely on any unusual or custom hardware, libraries, or software that isn’t widely available.
 Hard disks, sound cards, accelerator cards, and RAM cards are all acceptable.
-It’s up to the judges to decide what constitutes “unusual” – if you are in doubt, ask for approval first.
+It’s up to the judges to decide what is “unusual” – if you are in doubt, ask for approval first.

 - Accepted reference material: